3 Material accounting policies

 v.
 Derivative financial instruments

-3.3 Property, plant and equipmenti.
-Recognition and measurement
+3.3 Property, plant and equipment

-Advances paid towards the acguisition of property, plant and eguipment outstanding at each balance sheet date is classified as capital advances under other non-current assets and the cost of assets not put to use before such date are disclosed under 'Capital work-in-progress'.
+Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under other non-current assets and the cost of assets not put to

 ii.
 Subsequent expenditure

-Subseguent expenditure is capitalised only if it is probable that the future economic
+Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.

-Repairs and maintenance costs are recognized in the Statement of Profit and Loss when incurred,
+Repairs and maintenance costs are recognized in the Statement of Profit and Loss when incurred.

 iii.
 Depreciation and amortisation